 b.
 Within fifteen days of completion, use, or occupancy, whichever is first, the final paperwork shall be submitted to the office of the board, along with the proper fee.
-The wiring certificate shall be completed with the location and a proper description of work completed.
+The wiring certificate must be completed with the location and a proper description of work completed.

 a.
 Notify the board office of intent to self-wire.